Birth Name: Janis Lyn Joplin

 Years Active: 1963–1970

-Janis Lyn Joplin (January 19, 1943 – October 4, 1970) was an American singer, songwriter and music arranger.
+Janis Joplin (born Janis Lyn Joplin, January 19, 1943 – October 4, 1970) was an American singer, songwriter and music arranger.
 She rose to prominence in the late 1960s as the lead singer of Big Brother and the Holding Company and later as a solo artist.
 Big Brother and the Holding Company, with Joplin as lead singer, released their self-titled debut album on Columbia Records in August 1967.
-The album was a minor success, peaking at #60 and almost producing a top forty hit with the Joplin song "Down on Me".
-Their next album “Cheap Thrills,” released in August 1968, reached number one on the Billboard charts.
-It kept the number one spot for eight (nonconsecutive) weeks while the single, "...
+The album was a minor success, peaking at #60 on the Billboard 200 Albums chart and almost producing a Top 40 hit with the Joplin song, "Down on Me.”
+Their next album, “Cheap Thrills,” released in August 1968, reached #1 on the Billboard 200.
+It kept the #1 spot for eight (nonconsecutive) weeks...

 Popular Songs You Won't Believe Are Actually Covers

 Tony Winner Nina Arianda To Play Janis Joplin In New Biopic

 Zooey Deschanel's Dreams Of Playing Janis Joplin Are Over

 On This Day: October 4